ggandor/leap.nvim/README.md

 * **Reliable**: no blind spots - any position where you can put your cursor is targetable.

-* **Atomic**: you don't have to compose motions - one command achieves one logical movement (this also means it's repeatable).
+* **Atomic**: no need to compose motions - one command achieves one logical movement (this also means it's repeatable).

-* **Context-blind**: you don't have to read line numbers or count occurrences - the eyes can keep focusing on the target the whole time.
+* **Context-blind**: no need to read line numbers or count matches - your eyes can focus on the target the whole time.

-* **Efficient**: you rarely need more than four keystrokes to reach a target - often three is enough.
+* **Efficient**: three or four keystrokes bring you anywhere.

 * **Consistent**: there are no alternative paths - the rhytm of typing two search characters and a (potential) label becomes muscle memory in no time.

-* **Smooth**: you don't have to pause in the middle, reacting to a sudden event
-  \- if not typing really fast, your mind can process the preview and prepare for the next step in the background.
+* **Smooth**: no annoying pause in the middle - once you need to type the label, your brain will already have processed it in the background.

 ## Getting started